LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 .. _inheritance_protocol_prototype:

-Search order for prototype hierarchies
+Lookup order for prototype hierarchies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The search order for predicate declarations is first the object, second
+The lookup order for predicate declarations is first the object, second
 the implemented protocols (and the protocols that these may extend),
-third the imported categories (and the protocols that they may
+third the imported categories (and the protocols that they may implement),
-implement), and last the objects that the object extends.
-This search is
+and finally the objects that the object extends.
+This lookup is performed
-performed in depth-first order.
-When an object inherits two different
+in depth-first order.
+When an object inherits two different declarations
-declarations for the same predicate, by default, only the first one will
+for the same predicate, by default, only the first one will be considered.
-be considered.

 .. _inheritance_protocol_class:

-Search order for class hierarchies
+Lookup order for class hierarchies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The search order for predicate declarations starts in the object classes.
-Following the classes declaration order, the search starts in the classes implemented protocols (and the protocols that these may extend), second the classes imported categories (and the protocols that they may implement), and last the superclasses of the object classes.
+The lookup order for predicate declarations starts in the object classes.
+Following the classes declaration order, the lookup starts in the classes implemented protocols (and the protocols that these may extend), second the classes imported categories (and the protocols that they may implement), and finally the superclasses of the object classes.
-This search is performed in depth-first order.
+This lookup is performed in depth-first order.
 If the object inherits two different declarations for the same predicate, by default only the first one will be considered.